PAX Manual

 - [variable] *DOCUMENT-LINK-TO-HYPERSPEC* T

-If true, link symbols found in code to the Common Lisp Hyperspec.
+If true, link symbols found in code to the Common Lisp Hyperspec

-Locatives work as expected (see *DOCUMENT-LINK-CODE*):
+Locatives work as expected (see *DOCUMENT-LINK-CODE*): `FIND-IF`

-FIND-IF links to FIND-IF, FUNCTION links
+links to FIND-IF, `FUNCTION` links to FUNCTION, and

-to FUNCTION and `[FUNCTION][type]` links to FUNCTION.
+`[FUNCTION][type]` links to FUNCTION.

 Autolinking to T and NIL is

 suppressed.
-If desired, use `[T][]` (that links to T) or
+If desired, use `[T][]` (that

-`[T][constant]` (that links to T).
+links to T) or `[T][constant]` (that links to T).

-locative and is not subject to the value of this variable.
+to the value of this variable.

 - [variable] *DOCUMENT-HYPERSPEC-ROOT* "http://www.lispworks.com/documentation/HyperSpec/"